Pivotal-Data-Engineering/maxwell/README.md

 ## Steps to run as an app on Pivotal Cloud Foundry (PCF)

+### Background
-When using a MySQL DB instance, provided by the PCF _tile_, all DB changes (so far, INSERT / UPDATE / DELETE), will be handled -- TRUNCATE is *not*.
-Given this, if it's possible to use DELETE instead of TRUNCATE, that would be nice.
+When using a MySQL DB instance, provided by the PCF _tile_, CRUD operations (minus the 'R' -- read) will be tracked and synchronized into Elasticsearch.
+The following **caveats** do apply:
+- `TRUNCATE TABLE ...` will not clear out the Elasticsearch index.
+- Similarly, `DROP TABLE ...` will not affect the Elasticsearch index.
+- The tables in the database must have a primary key; a compound key is okay.

 The following illustrates how to integrate with Elasticsearch.
 The relationship between objects in MySQL to objects in Elasticsearch is: